 * All of the above XYMOGEN policies remain strictly in force.

-The information herein on "Traumatic Brain Injury and Neurodegenerative Diseases Part 1" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Traumatic Brain Injury and Neurodegenerative Diseases Part 1" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.